The Mancunion’s Aasiyah Faryal sits down with NUS president Larissa Kennedy

-Head Theatre Editor Jay Darcy begins his influencer series, A Tough Act to Follow, by interviewing mental health and queer activist Max Hovey
+Head Theatre Editor Jay Darcy begins his influencer series by interviewing influencer, student, blogger, content creator, and mental health and queer activist, Max Hovey

 How angry students are making sure their voices are heard – and why it’s finally time for us to listen